Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 ### Launch UI coroutine

-The `kotlinx-coroutines-javafx` module contains [Dispatchers.JavaFx] dispatcher that dispatches coroutine execution to the JavaFx application thread.
+The `kotlinx-coroutines-javafx` module contains [Dispatchers.JavaFx][kotlinx.coroutines.experimental.Dispatchers.JavaFx] dispatcher that dispatches coroutine execution to the JavaFx application thread.
 We import it as `Main` to make all the presented examples easily portable to Android: